 1. Pre-mark the Proposed Dig Area

-Pre-marking is the process of marking the dig area with white paint and/or white flags prior to contacting JULIE.
+above ground fixed structure or single point pre-mark, or a 10-foot-wide path for linear work.
 In winter months, black paint or flags may be used when snow is present.
 Pre-marking allows member locators to complete their work more efficiently and makes it easier for excavation crews to identify the dig area.

 2. Click or Call Before You Dig

-Now that you have scoped out your work area, the next step is submitting a locate request through JULIE.
+The next step is submitting a locate request through JULIE.

 Information needed

-• Contact name, email and phone number
+• Contact name, email and phone number at which the excavator can be reached

-• Property address including county, city or township, street and nearest cross street or the location if not at an addressed site
+• Property address including county, city or township, street and nearest cross street, or the location if not at an addressed site

 • Special instructions about the property or project